-I’m a digital native experienced with crafting stories in a variety of formats on tight deadlines, using interviews, research and analysis to explain complex topics with a clear, conversational voice.
+I have a wealth of experience crafting stories on tight deadlines, using interviews, research, and analysis to explain complex topics with a clear, conversational voice.

 I’ve covered Hollywood with a broad range of profiles and critical reviews of some of the biggest shows on TV.
 And some I just liked a lot.

 For over 10 years I followed my own beat as the L.A.
 Times jazz critic, but I reviewed and interviewed artists across the musical spectrum.

 Here are some examples of literary criticism I’ve written for the L.A.
 Times, including works by Colson Whitehead, Chuck Klosterman and Geoff Dyer.

 For 10 years I wrote a weekly column about all manner of entertainment, along with essay-length cultural criticism.